College of the North Atlantic

 • Duration: Two Years

-Applications are now being accepted for Year 2.
-Applicants who have either a certificate, diploma, post/advanced diploma or degree in the area of Cooking, plus a minimum of 320 hrs of work experience, may apply directly to year 2 (Semester 5).
+Applicants who have either a certificate, diploma, post/advanced diploma or degree in the area of Cooking, plus a minimum of 320 hours of work experience, may apply directly to year 2 (Semester 5).
+Applications closed to International Applicants.

 APPLY NOW